GeorgeTsagk/LN-bulletinboard-server/README.md

 ## Intro

-This is an implementation of a "bulletin board"-like service over a Lightning Network Node.
+This is an implementation of a bulletin board service over a Lightning Network Node.

+The server runs on top of your node and waits for requests from nodes in the network for the bundle of services that it provides.
+The communication medium is the Lightning Network itself, as each request is a payment containing both the amount (e.g. the service fee) and the corresponding request data.

+To consume such services over the network you can use the [Bulletin Board Client](https://github.com/GeorgeTsagk/LN-bulletinboard-client).

 It is using the [c13n API](https://docs.c13n.io/projects/api/en/latest/).